PythonBiellaGroup/doc-website/content/_index.en.md

 ## 🤲 Do you want to help us?
 Are you excited about our project?

-let's contribute to the community!
+Let's contribute to the community!

 Please submit us your proposals, whatever you are interested in.
 Help us building our network, blog, social and populate our repo.